Iowa State Cyclones men's basketball: T.J. Otzelberger era (2021–present)

 On March 18, 2021, T. J. Otzelberger, who had been the head coach at UNLV for the previous two seasons, was named the 21st head coach at Iowa State.
 Otzelberger had previously been an assistant under three head coaches at ISU.
-The 2021-2022 season was an incredible turnaround from the prior year's two-win campaign.
+The 2021–2022 season was an incredible turnaround from the prior year's two-win campaign.
 The Cyclones finished 22–13 in Otzelberger's first season with victories over Texas Tech, Texas, Memphis, and Iowa.
 The team went undefeated in nonconference play, suffering its first loss to #1 ranked Baylor on January 1, 2022.
-The Cyclones would qualify for the NCAA tournament as an 11-seed, but would lose in the Sweet 16 to the University of Miami.
+The Cyclones would qualify for the NCAA tournament as an 11-seed, and would lose in the Sweet 16 to the University of Miami.

 The team continued its growth in the 2022–23 season.
 The Cyclones went 19–14 overall and 9–9 in conference play, ending tied for 6th.
 They would advance to the semifinals in the Big 12 tournament, but would lose to Kansas 71–58.
 The Cyclones earned a 6-seed in the 2023 NCAA Tournament, but were upset by No. 11 Pittsburgh in the first round.

-The 2023-2024 season saw Iowa State continue its success under Coach Otzelberger.
-The Cyclones started 11-2 in non-conference play, finishing the season with an overall record of 27–7 and a conference record of 13–5, a second place finish in the Big 12.
-The Cyclones won the Big 12 Championship, defeating No. 9 Kansas State 76–57, No. 4 Baylor 76–62, and obliterating No. 1 Houston 69–41 in the largest blowout in the history of the Big 12 tournament.
+The 2023–2024 season saw Iowa State continue its success under Coach Otzelberger.
+The Cyclones started 11–2 in non-conference play, finishing the season with an overall record of 27–7 and a conference record of 13–5, a second-place finish in the Big 12.
+The Cyclones won the Big 12 Championship, defeating No. 9 Kansas State 76–57, No. 4 Baylor 76–62, and obliterating No. 1 Houston 69–41 in the largest blowout in the history of the Big 12 championship game.
 They would end ranked No. 4 on the AP Top 25 and with the best defense in the nation.
 In the NCAA Men's Tournament, the team entered as a No. 2 seed and defeated No. 15 South Dakota State Jackrabbits and No. 7 Washington State in the opening rounds, to move on to the Sweet 16.
 There the Cyclones saw the season end, falling to No.3 Illinois 72–69.